 As described in the solution#1, #2 or solution#7, when a I-SMF is inserted for the PDU session in the UE's new location, the A-SMF provides the details of the PCF associated to the PDU session to the I-SMF.
 Upon receiving the PCF details, the I-SMF creates for the PDU Session an association for SM policies with the PCF. providing the PDU session ID, an indication it is an I-SMF, its capabilities e.g. its service area, and supported DNAI(s).
 The PCF maintains the I-SMF and A-SMF details of the PDU session i.e. when an I-SMF is used the PCF manages 2 associations for SM policies for that PDU Session.
-When a PCF received AF request for traffic routing, the PCF will determine whether the PCC rules are to be handled by the A-SMF or I-SMF.
-Upon PCF determination, the PCF forwards the respective PCC rules to the respective SMF (e.g. directly to the I-SMF) instead of routing all rules via A-SMF as in solution#15.
+When a PCF received AF request for traffic routing, the PCF will determine whether the PCC rules are to be handled by the A-SMF or I-SMF, depending on the service area reported by the A-SMF or the I-SMF.
+Upon PCF determination, the PCF forwards the respective PCC rules to the respective SMF (e.g. directly to the I-SMF for those PCC Rules that request traffic steering to a DNAI in the service area of the I-SMF) instead of routing all rules via A-SMF as in solution#15.
+Note that those PCC Rules that contains no traffic steering information or contain traffic steering information to a DNAI in the service area of the A-SMF are provided to the A-SMF for enforcement.

 NOTE: DNAIs served by an I-SMF is not overlapped with an A-SMF and each DNAI is identified by a unique value in the PLMN.

-For usage reporting,
+For usage reporting to the CHF,

-- Alt#1 (no CHF interface for I-SMF): the I-SMF forwards the network resource usage of a UE to the A-SMF, where A-SMF aggregates with the reporting from the UPF it directly controls, and send the aggregated usage reporting information to the charging function CHF.
+- Alt#1 (no CHF interface for I-SMF): the I-SMF forwards the network resource usage of a CK to the A-SMF, where A-SMF aggregates with the reporting for the same CK from the UPF it directly control, and send the aggregated usage reporting information to the charging function CHF.
+This is solution #15, where there is no interface from SMF to PCF or CHF.

-- Alt#2 (I-SMF has a CHF interface): I-SMF gets the quota information from the charging system CHF and the I-SMF sends resource usage directly to the CHF, and the co-ordination will take place in the charging system.
-This alternative assumes that when an I-SMF is used, the CHF manages 2 associations for charging of that PDU Session; The association between the CHF and the I-SMF may be deleted without the PDU Session to be deleted.-
+- Alt#2 (I-SMF has a CHF interface): I-SMF gets the quota information from the charging system CHF and the I-SMF sends resource usage directly for a CK to the CHF, and the co-ordination will take place in the charging system.
+This alternative assumes that when an I-SMF is used, the CHF manages 2 associations for charging of that PDU Session; The association between the CHF and the I-SMF may be deleted without the PDU Session to be deleted.

+For usage reporting to the PCF the PCF provisions the usage threshold for a MK included in a PCC rule at the time the PCC Rule is provisioned to the SMF.
+If the PCC Rule is provisioned to the I-SMF, for traffic steering, then the PCF provides a usage threshold as well to the I-SMF.
+In addition, for the MK for the PDU session the PCF provisions the MK for the PDU session to the A-SMF and then in order to determine the accumulate usage for the PDU session the PCF aggregates the usage reported for the MK for the PDU session and the MK for the PCC Rules that are steered to a DNAI in the I-SMF.